 Check Upcoming Persian Language Courses

-Armenian School of Languages and Cultures - ASPIRANTUM is organizing a 16 weeks Persian language semester in Yerevan, Armenia.
-The 16 weeks Persian language school will start on August 22, 2021 and will last till December 10, 2021 (111 days, 320 hours of Persian language instruction).Learn More
+Armenian School of Languages and Cultures - ASPIRANTUM is organizing the seventh 16-week Persian language semester program in Yerevan, Armenia.
+The seventh 16-week semester program of Persian language will start on August 18, 2024, and will last till December 6, 2024 (111 days, 300 hours of Persian language instruction).Learn More

 This brief yet comprehensive course is intended to introduce the Iranian languages, their grammar, history, politics, geography, genetic relationships, etymology, etc. During the two weeks (25 hours) of the course, students will acquire a solid foundation in Iranian linguistics, get familiar with separate Iranian languages (such as Persian, Tajiki, Dari, Kurdish, Pashto, Balochi, Talyshi, etc.), learn the etymology of numerous interesting words, and eventually, get helpful instructions in case they want to pursue their studies further.Learn More